Camless piston engine: Advantages

 Because camless engines have no camshaft, they may have fewer moving parts.
 In these systems, the camshaft follower, rocker arms, and/or pushrods have been replaced by an electro-hydraulic actuator system which uses the existing oil pumps, thus reducing development risks of the new system by employing existing technology.
 Direction changing on older B&W MC engines was engaged by physically changing the direction of the cam roller, whereas with the new camless engine, it is controlled by a computer.
 This eliminates the risk of mechanical failures that could damage the engine if there was a malfunction while changing directions.
 Additionally, because there is no chain connection between the crankshaft and the camshaft, the engine is lighter with fewer points of failure.
 The absence of a camshaft also means that the parasitic load on the engine is lower, which is particularly useful in large marine engines, as it can equate to a large amount of power savings.
 With a camless engine, fuel injection and exhaust timing are directly controlled by an engine control unit and can be constantly changed and adjusted without stopping the engine.
 This allows for the engine to run at a lower RPM, a feature useful in ships as it allows better low speed maneuvering while docking.
 Additionally, when a ship is maneuvering, the computer controlled fuel injection and valve timing allows for faster RPM control, hence faster stopping in emergency situations.

 Solenoid valves are used to control valve activation that is electronically operated.
-These are used for controlling liquid or gas flow and most commonly used in fluidics as control elements.
-They are multifunctional in a way to release, shut off, mix or distribute fluids with high reliability and fast processing.
-Solenoid valves market is growing with the imperative growth in all the regions.
+These are used for controlling liquid or gas flow and are most commonly used in fluidics as control elements.
+They are multifunctional in a way to release, shut off, mix, or distribute fluids with high reliability and fast processing.
+The market for solenoid valves is growing with the imperative growth in all the regions.
 Increasing application areas year on year and advancement in technology and developed fluid automation technologies, all are driving the market on a global scale.

+Technical limitations

+Conventional mechanical camshaft actuation is capable of generating extremely high forces which, combined with very high stiffness/low mechanical compliance of a conventional modern valve train layout, are used to very accurately and consistently control the position the engine valves.
+This enables very high levels of valve acceleration and lift and also very small valve-to-valve and valve-to-piston clearances to be used in combination with very high engine speeds.
+For example, prior to the FIA restrictions, Formula 1 engines ran at speeds of over 20,000 RPM and power outputs of over 330bhp/litre normally aspirated using a conventional camshaft and mechanical valve actuation; it is extremely unlikely that this high engine speed and output can be achieved with camless valve actuation.
+At 20,000 RPM, the valves open and close 166 times per second.